Step Families & Marriage Counselling

-By defining adult roles within the blended family to meet more realistic expections, Tomiko’s difficulties with the children eased.
+By defining adult roles within the blended family to meet more realistic expectations, Tomiko’s difficulties with the children eased.
 Although it took a great deal of time and patience for the children to eventually fully accept Tomiko’s presence in Ryan’s life, Jerry’s contributions to helping Ryan and Tomiko understand the effects of divorce on children and the importance of maintaining appropriate parental boundaries helped significantly during this difficult period of their marriage.

-The role of step parent largely depends on the age of the child and the continued presence of the other biological parent.
-In the case of Tomiko and Ryan, the children lived almost full time with their biological mother and only visited their father on the weekends.
+The role of step-parent largely depends on the age of the child and the continued presence of the other biological parent.
+In the case of Tomiko and Ryan, the children lived almost full-time with their biological mother and only visited their father on the weekends.

 Because they were fully aligned with their natural mother, Ryan’s children had a difficult time accepting Tomiko’s attempts to become “mother” to them.
 This was not her role with them.
 Instead, her role was at best to be an adult friend whom they could turn to if they felt they could not or did not want to talk to one of their parents.
 However, this type of relationship only develops with time and trust.
 (This article is electronically protected – Copyright © Associated Relationship & Marriage Counsellors Sydney)

-However, when a child is very young and if the other parent is no longer involved in the child’s life, then a step parent may be encouraged to take on the parental role by their spouse.
-This will only work if the child is young enough to accept the step parent in the role of parent and does not feel conflicted about the new step parent.
+However, when a child is very young and if the other parent is no longer involved in the child’s life, then a step-parent may be encouraged to take on the parental role by their spouse.
+This will only work if the child is young enough to accept the step-parent in the role of parent and does not feel conflicted about the new step-parent.

 It was once said, “if you disrespect the parent, you disrespect the child,” when it comes to talking about and dealing with ex-wives and husbands.
 This is very true and children will definitely pick up on disrespectful comments and disparaging remarks about their other parent.
-In the case of a blended family where there is shared custody, parents are far better off finding ways to work together in respectful ways regarding custody arrangements, parenting and other issues which involve their children.
+In the case of a blended family where there is shared custody, parents are far better off finding ways to work together in respectful ways regarding custody arrangements, parenting, and other issues which involve their children.
 It is not necessary to adore your ex, but it is necessary to at least be civil when dealing with them, even if they do not return the respect.
 What your respect will achieve is respect for your child and their relationship with their natural parent.
 This type of behaviour will also help children to better respect their own future relationships.

 Tomiko and Ryan were lucky because Tomiko was excited about the prospect of having step-children and adjusted well to the weekend addition of the children to her home.
 But this is not always the case and adults in blended families need to allow for the possibility that they might feel ambivalent towards their step children.
 Common concerns include: